sassoftware/edx-theme/README.md

 =======

 The code in this repo is licensed under the Apache 2.0 License.
 See [LICENSE.txt](LICENSE.txt) for more info.
-The copyright for the Stanford brands and assets (e.g. logo and images) are held by Stanford University.
+The copyright for the UNC brands and assets (e.g. logo and images) are held by University of North Carolina.